ashut0sh-verma/Case-Study-/README.md

 digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

-i dwonloaded the dataset from https://divvy-tripdata.s3.amazonaws.com/index.html
+i downloaded the dataset from https://divvy-tripdata.s3.amazonaws.com/index.html and i used 2019 data from January to December.